 Types of healthcare confidential data suitable for shredding

 - Patient notes and records that are held on paper contain extensive personal information on patients and their medical histories.
-Keeping this information confidential is the foundation of trust between doctor and patient, and it’s essential that it’s stored safely and securely destroyed when no longer needed.
+Keeping this information confidential is the foundation of trust between doctor and patient.
+It’s essential that it’s stored safely and securely destroyed when no longer needed.

 - X-ray films are confidential medical records too, with the same status as paper or electronic records.
 They can contain identifying information about the patient, which could allow an information thief to discover medical details about them.
 While they were once regarded as transitory – that is, not to be kept at all – there is a trend for them to be held for longer periods.
 They also need to be treated as confidential waste.